sal55/langs/minfo.md

    [mfeatures.md](mfeatures.md)

-Note that this is still quite low-level.
-One big features of my languages is that that tend to stay simple, without all the complicated, head-scratching stuff that new languages like to have.
+Note that all this is still quite low-level as most features are minor.
+I like to keep my languages simple and easy to understand.